rinikerlab/lightweight-registration/docs/source/gettingstarted.rst

 A user can also define their own standardization options.

-Besides the standardization options, there is also the possibility to define custom filers. for example, this filter rejects molecules with a net formal charge:
+Besides the standardization options, there is also the possibility to define custom filers.
+For example, this filter rejects molecules with a net formal charge:

 .. code-block:: python